rubyjke/rubyjke/README.md

 <br>
 🎨 Art and design is practically in my bones and guides everything I do!
 From organizing the coolest (if I may say so myself) hackathons to pursuing my degree, I'm always bringing my art into what I do.

+💻 One of my favourite things to do is to organize hackathons!
+Some I've been involved with have been [Shipwrecked](https://shipwrecked.hackclub.com/), [Scrapyard](https://scrapyard.hackclub.com/), and [JAMHacks 9](https://www.jamhacks.ca/)!

 ### Get in Touch!
-📫 I'm always open to new opportunities or for a chat, find me on [LinkedIn](https://www.linkedin.com/in/ruby-ke/) or reach out to me at rubyjke@gmail.com!
+📫 I'm always open to new opportunities or for a chat, find me on [LinkedIn](https://www.linkedin.com/in/ruby-ke/) or reach out to me at rubyjke@gmail.com
 <!--
 **rubyjke/rubyjke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.